Montessori Movement Area for Newborns: How to Set up with these 3 Essentials

 What are Montessori mobiles?

 Montessori mobiles are beautifully created (or purchased) materials that your baby will work with for the first few months of life.
-They support the ever changing developmental needs of your baby.
-Offering opportunities for motor development and are visually engaging.
+They support hand-eye coordination and offer a stimulating visual expereince.
+Montessori mobiles are a great way to support the early developmental stages of your baby.

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 See my full disclosure here.